 1. Long-lost bank accounts

-It’s all too easy to switch banks without properly closing out all of your old accounts.
-While Canadian banks are legally required to send out written notification to account holders after two years of inactivity and again after five years, unclaimed balances are transferred after 10 years to the Bank of Canada.
-To reclaim lost funds, search the Bank of Canada’s registry of unclaimed bank accounts.
+It’s all too easy to switch banks without properly closing out all your old accounts.
+Canadian banks are legally required to send out written notification to account holders after two years of inactivity and again after three years.
+However, after 10 years, unclaimed balances are transferred to the Bank of Canada.

 2. Forgotten pension plans

 There are several ways you may be entitled to a payment from a life insurance company.
-You may be the beneficiary of a life insurance policy.
-Or, perhaps you are eligible to receive cash, shares or dividends as a result of having owned a policy with a company that demutualized (converted from a mutual company owned by policyholders to a public company owned by shareholders).
-You can find out by contacting the life insurance company directly.
-Or if you don’t know the name of the insurance provider, you can use the policy search service offered by the Canadian Life and Health Insurance OmbudService.
+For example, you may be the beneficiary of a life insurance policy.
+You may also be eligible to receive cash, shares or dividends.
+This could be the case if you have a policy with a company that demutualized (converted to a corporation).

 4. Old stock certificates

-Searching for lost cash may not bring you a windfall, but at least you may recover some of the money you are owed.
+At the end of this process, you may not end up with a windfall.
+However, at least you may recover some of the money you are owed.